spaanproductions/laravel-mandrill/contributing.md

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](http://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

+## Testing

+- Please add or update PHPUnit test cases for any new features or bug fixes.
+- Ensure all tests pass by running `./vendor/bin/phpunit` before submitting a pull request.

 **Happy coding**!